EnriqueSPR/mushroom_classifier/README.md

 # Mushroom Recognition Classifier using CNNs

+### Goal:
-The goal in this project is to train a CNN to classify pictures of mushrooms from around 1000 different popular mushroom species.
+The aim of this project is to create a tool able to classify pictures of mushrooms from around 1000 different popular mushroom species.

 ## Introduction: